 “Co-costuming the PBS documentary has been an exciting new adventure for me, as most of my experience is with live theater,” Railsback said.
 “I enjoy seeing all of the behind-the-scenes preparations and working with all of the people who make everything happen.”

 Railsback enjoyed going on location in western Kansas to film the attack scenes on the site where they actually occurred.
 Some of the scenes were filmed at the Old Cowtown Museum in Wichita, and others were filmed in Texas at a re-created Cheyenne campground.

 For Railsback, the best part of costume design is the creative aspect.
 She also enjoys doing extensive research to determine the appropriate clothing style of the time period and situation.
 The difficult part is considering how all the costumes will look together and coming up with immediate solutions to unexpected problems.

 “On a film set, a dozen unexpected extras may come in, and I have to put together costumes before filming can resume,” she explained.
 “A costume may not look right or new scenes are devised, and I have to have options available.”

 “Working as a team with the actors and crew to bring together a PBS production is rewarding, and I especially am happy when an actor likes their costume, and the costume helps them find the character they are playing,” she said.

-Railsback was brought onto the project by Newman’s director of theater, Mark Mannette, who’s serving as one of the film’s producers and first assistant director.
+Railsback was brought onto the project by Newman’s director of theater, Mark Mannette, one of the film’s producers and first assistant director.
 He also has an acting role in the film.